What Is a B2B Buying Journey Map?

 Most buying journey maps fail because they treat complex enterprise decisions like individual consumer purchases.
 Deals stall in committee.
 Sales complains about unqualified leads.
 Marketing content sits unused.
 The root cause, almost every time, is a broken understanding of how buying committees actually work.

-Gartner (2024) puts the average B2B buying group at 6 to 10 decision-makers.
-Each stakeholder brings different priorities, evaluation criteria, and decision authority.
+Gartner (2024) puts the average B2B buying group at 6 to 10 decision-makers, and each stakeholder brings different priorities, evaluation criteria, and decision authority.
 A six-box diagram tells you none of that.
 It doesn't tell you who to arm, when, or with what.
-The Starr Conspiracy's approach maps stages to demand states and connects observable signals to specific activation plays.
+The Starr Conspiracy's approach maps stages to demand states and connects observable signals to specific activation plays so your revenue team knows exactly what to do when a signal fires.

 Real buying committees move between states based on internal priorities, budget cycles, and competitive pressures.
 The Ten Demand States framework captures this non-linear reality far better than traditional funnel thinking.